Friday, 6 March 2026

 2. What is Islam

 UNIVERSE is one, creator is also one, then Religion also shall be one and the supreme GOD also one, most of the religion also believe in one supreme power- GOD ALMIGHTY.
 Islam is strictly adhere to this belief in one God (and often referred to in Arabic called-Allah), who is the creator and sustainer of the universe and we are all accountable to HIM one day, the Judgement Day, of all our good deeds and Bad deeds and are suitably rewarded with Heaven or punished in Hell .
-Muslim also refer to GOD almighty with his 99 attributes ( like, Khaliq, Rahman, Razak, etc.)
+Muslim also refer to GOD almighty with his 99 attributes [ like, Khaliq ( creator), Rahman ( compassionate), Razak ( Provider), and so on.

-Muslims believe that God has sent many prophets throughout history to guide humanity.
+Muslims believe that GOD has sent many prophets throughout the history of Mankind, to guide humanity.
 These prophets include:

 Adam